 Structural Reform Support Programme (SRSP) projects (2017-2020)

+The TSI expands on the experience of the SRSP programme in building capacity in Member States.
 You can find the full list of SRSP projects here.

 The Commission supported the Austrian Tax administration under the Ministry of Finance to design and prepare a reform for digitisation of the application of tax law in Austria.

 The Commission supported the adopting and implementing of a national strategy on financial literacy in Austria, composed of a high-level document and a roadmap with concrete steps.

 Want to find out more?